rng-guy/NFSMWBartender/README.txt

    spawns.
 This total is calculated across all active pursuits, meaning cops spawned in NPC pursuits can also affect how many "Chasers" may spawn in yours.

- • Setting any global cop spawn limit above 8 requires the "NFSMW LimitAdjuster" (LA) mod by Zolika1351 to work properly.
+ • Pushing any global cop spawn limit(s) beyond 8 requires the "NFSMW LimitAdjuster" (LA) mod by Zolika1351 to work properly.
 Without it, the game will start unloading models and assets because its default car loader cannot handle the workload of managing (potentially) dozens of vehicles.
    To make LA compatible with this mod, open its "NFSMWLimitAdjuster.ini" configuration file and